The world’s first vertical drop rollercoaster

 Oblivion beckons you to face your fears.
 As you’re held, overhanging the edge of the world’s first vertical drop rollercoaster, you get a moment to savour what is to come.

-You know you shouldn't look, but you won't be able to stop yourself from taking a peek at the colossal vertical 180 feet drop!
+You know you shouldn't look, but you won't be able to stop yourself from taking a peek at the colossal vertical 180 feet drop - the tallest at Alton Towers Theme Park.

 Prepare yourself - the drop into Oblivion is imminent.